rocketacademy/sarah-classic/course-logistics/course-methodology/slack.md

 ### Slack House Rules

 The following are a set of guidelines to follow when using Slack at Rocket.
-By setting strong culture of messaging on this platform for questions and discussion we hope to further enhance the Rocket Basics experience.
+By setting strong culture of messaging on this platform for questions and discussion we hope to further enhance the Rocket Fundamentals experience.

 ### Ask Questions in the Channel